KoviRobi/PartIIProject/GLOSSARY.md

 Also see README.md

+* rmk35.partIIProject.frontend
+  - Parses the string into data, in the sense of lists, vectors, symbols and literals

 * rmk35.partIIProject.middle
   - This contain the macro processor, which is also the engine that looks at keywords as Scheme has no resevered keywords
   - LibraryOrProgramme: Entry point